GabeDO/EShAY/README.md

 ```
 Sample1/2 are just the names of the samples taken from the VCF headers.
 If a VCF file has more than one sample in it, only the 1st sample will be used.

 Similarity is the main result.
-Any value over 0.8 suggests the same donor (see 'N_Loc' below), with a value of 1 indicating a completly identical dataset.
+Any value over 0.8 using 'method'=2/"ExpHet" suggests the same donor (see 'N_Loc' below), with a value of 1 indicating a completly identical dataset.

 Pooled diversity is the total ammount of genotype diversity when all loci between both samples is pooled.
 This is used as a baseline of diveristy for the method, but can be used as a QC metric.
 If your samples have 0 pooled diversity it can indicate some data quality issues (even identical samples will have some pooled diversity).